 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
 Approved by MSEC 8/3/21.
-Click https://licenter-need-sep to see the supplemental resources for this guideline.
-If comments about this guideline, please contact Jennifer_Hampton@ykhc.org.
+Click https://licenter-new-most-special-resources for this guideline. please contact Jennifer_Hampton@ykhc.org.